Equanimity~Samatvam

 Gita Vicara - 2007 - Part 2

 Every year truly inspiring speeches are made by our graduating class.
 And every year I think I should get a copy.
 This time I persisted, snatching the copies from the speakers!!!
 And hounding them for the digital versions!
 That is still a work in progress.
 Following are excerpts from their talks.
 I could not get every one’s speeches but will update as I get them.
 Don’t be fooled into thinking this is my fan club!!
 The photograph is of the graduating class with the juniors.
-You can link to it through http://rathiraja.files.wordpress.com/2007/05/p5132435-2.jpg
+You can link to it through https://rathiraja.files.wordpress.com/2007/05/p5132435-2.jpg

 Vedic Class of 2007: